 But weather changes from one moment to the next and it’s not always practical to rely on weather stations from TV, radio or news networks for example.

 Weather can also differ from one place to the next, even if we’re talking just a few hundred meters away.

 Having your very own weather station provides you will real-time data that can be analysed to predict whats coming.

 We can also use this data to automate garden activities such as watering plants.

 A home-built weather station can be achieved with little cost with regards to money.

-However it may cost you some time to construct.
+However it may cost you a little time to construct the project.

 Don’t let this discourage you as this will be a fun project and provide many practical uses.